Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms Baking.md

 components, which may result in incorrect results during incremental baking.
 Such results will be resolved upon closing the subscene.
 A workaround for this issue is planned for a future release.

+## HierarchyUpdateMode

+`HierarchyUpdateMode` uses a flag system similar to `TransformUsageFlags`, and can be added to any entity in a baker, including entities obtained via `GetEntity()`.
+To do so, simply call the `IBaker.AddHierarchyModeFlags()` extension method and pass in the desired world-space lock flags.
+All requests targeting a specific entity will be combined with bitwise-OR logic.

 ## Systems